isaacflower/EVAdoptionForecastingFramework/README.md

 # Running the Code

-The `main.ipynb` notebook contains the code used for the paper: **"*A probabilistic forecasting framework for neighbourhood-level disaggregation of electric vehicle adoption scenarios.*"**.
-The paper is available at: (doi pending).
+The `main.ipynb` notebook contains the code used for the paper: **"*A probabilistic forecasting framework for neighbourhood-level disaggregation of electric vehicle adoption scenarios.*"**, available at: (doi pending).
+This provides example usage of the forecasting framework.

 ## Core Framework